janpaul1988/angular-demo/README.md

 ## Features

-- **Reactive Backend**: Built with Spring Boot, WebFlux, and R2DBC for non-blocking, high-performance APIs.
+- **Reactive Backend**: Built with Kotlin, Spring Boot, WebFlux, and R2DBC for non-blocking, high-performance APIs.
 - **Modern Frontend**: Developed with Angular and Angular Material for a responsive and user-friendly interface.
 - **Database Integration**: Uses MariaDB for relational data storage with schema management.
 - **API Documentation**: Automatically generated OpenAPI documentation with Swagger UI.